-When the Children’s Court grants an assessment order, a file of documents is provided to the Children’s Court Clinic with the Order and the Application for an Order.
-The file of documents provides background information on the person(s) subject to an assessment order.
-If the Children’s Court Clinic has been requested to conduct the assessment, the information helps determine whether the clinic is able to carry out the assessment, and it will assist the Director in determining who may be the most suitable clinician to do it.
+When the Children’s Court grants an Assessment Order, a file of documents is provided to the Children’s Court Clinic with the Order and the Application for an Order.
+The file of documents provides background information on the person(s) subject to an Assessment Order.
+If the Children’s Court Clinic has been requested to conduct the assessment, the information helps determine whether the Children’s Court Clinic is able to carry out the assessment, and it will assist the Director in determining who may be the most suitable clinician to do it.

 The person who lodged the Application for an Assessment Order is usually responsible for providing the file of documents, unless the court directs otherwise.
 The file of documents should be provided to the Children’s Court Clinic via email or secure USB.

 Suggestions for the construction of the file of documents

-Documents are needed that give the clinician a summary of the main facts of the case and an overall understanding of assessments and interviews that have already been conducted.
-This is best done with an agreed casework summary, including the agreed points as well as the relevant areas where parties do not concur.
-Further documents may help flesh out the background to the clinical issues to be addressed in the assessment.
+Documents are needed that give the Children’s Court Clinician a summary of the main facts of the case and an overall understanding of assessments, observation and interviews that have already been conducted.
+All the filed affidavits and Reports should also be provided

 The file of documents is to:

-- Applications and orders relevant to the assessment, including relevant Stage 1 and Stage 2 documents that are relevant to the issues to be addressed in the assessment order.
-Previous drafts of assessment order applications are NOT to be included.
+Applications and Orders relevant to the assessment, including all documents that are relevant to the issues to be addressed in the Assessment Order.
+Previous drafts of Assessment Order applications do NOT need to be included.

-- Relevant current court orders, including those made by courts other than the Children’s Court (e.g., Apprehended Violence Orders, Family Court Orders).
+Relevant current court orders, including those made by courts other than the Children’s Court (e.g., Apprehended Violence Orders, Family Court Orders) should be included.

-Other information may only be provided by the caseworker or other parties to the clinician upon the AC's specific request.
-If the additional information is in writing, then copies are to be distributed to all parties.
-Any other extra information should be limited to verbal clarification of the information already provided.
+Other information may only be provided by the caseworker or other parties to the clinician upon the Authorised Clinician's specific request.
+Additional material or missing material provided after the initial material is received, will delay the preparation of the report.